rhinobase/raftyui/apps/docs/app/(docs)/docs/components/range-picker/page.md

 ---
 title: Range Picker
+nextjs:
+  metadata:
-pageTitle: Range Picker - Rafty UI
+    title: Range Picker
     description: The Time Range Picker enables the user to select a time range.
 ---

 The Time Range Picker enables the user to select a time range.